Gjorgi Kolozov: Career

 as well as in a great number of television films produced by Macedonian Television (RTS as part of the ex-Yugoslav TV network).
 Kolozov also appeared in hundreds of theater plays in the Macedonian National Theater, and in other theaters in Macedonia and Bulgaria.
 He established a small, private theater company, which produces independent plays around the country.

 Personal life

 Kolozov married actress and screenplay writer Shenka Kolozova in 1969.
 They had two daughters: Katerina (Katarina) (born October 20, 1969) and Kristina (born October 15, 1972).
-In a delation to UDBA, its agent claimed, Kolozov was a Bulgarophile, a stigma in Communist Yugoslavia.
+Kolozov was tracked by the UDBA, whose informant accused him of being a Bulgarophile, a stigma in Communist Yugoslavia.